eprintsug/PubList/README.md

 # PubList
-Interface to build list of publications for personal / organisational websites.
+Interface to build a list of publications for personal / organisational websites.

-publist generates a query against your local repository and returns a reduced XML-stream (the "kiss" way), needed for building publication lists on the web.
-It can be used by any WCMS or App (we did it with magniloa and typo3).
+PubList generates a query against your local repository and returns a reduced XML stream (the "kiss" way), needed for building publication lists on the web.
+It can be used by any WCMS or App (we did it with Magnolia and Typo3).

 ## DESCRIPTION

 - cgi script to search and merge different lists
 - export plugin for XML output

-A lot of parameters are used to build a simple list, or (optional) build a second list and combine the two ones with AND, OR or NOT operation.
+A lot of parameters are used to build a simple list, or (optionally) build a second list and combine the two lists with AND, OR or NOT operation.

-The maximum output is 2000 items (configure) and sorted by publication date.
-At least this script could offer a different output formats; by default it's own XML export.
+The maximum output is 2000 items (configurable) and sorted by publication date.
+This script can provide different output formats as well; by default if offers its own XML export.

-## PARAMETERS to build a list (obligatory)
+## PARAMETERS to build a list (mandatory, at least one of the following parameters must be used)
        name - e.g. name=Braendle, M
                Name of an Author or Editor or